skjohansen/playground-qy4r63yi/markdowns/interfaces.md

 	}
 }

-// Human implements the interface IMammel public class Human : IMammal
+// Human implements the interface IMammal, to make sure the dog have same behaviours and attributes as other mammals public class Human : IMammal
 {
 	private int numberOfLegs = 2;